-Students will engage in a rigorous two weeks of in-depth reading, writing, and discussion about some of the most fundamental topics in our society: What is citizenship?
+Students will engage in two rigorous weeks of in-depth reading, writing and discussion about some of the most fundamental topics in our society: What is citizenship?
 What does it mean to pursue truth or seek a virtuous life?
 What is our responsibility to the members of our community?

 During the two-week summer program, students will receive the following free of charge: